YugantNakhawa/LGM-ADVANCE-TASK/README.md

 # How to use it (for referencial puspose):

 Download the ZIP file from Github.
 After that extract it in your C Drive >> XAMMP >> htdocs folder.
-Start Basic XAMPP Settings.
+Start Basic XAMPP Settings, Create a database with name "lgmdb" and import the lgmdb.sql from database folder in your database.
 That's it, You are ready to start coding!

 # LICENSE: